PlainsightAI/openfilter/docs/overview.md

 ## Multiple input videos on different topics and simple MQTT

 This example demonstrates sending on different topics from reading two videos simultaneously and passing them on to two downstream filters.
-The `Util` filter will just log what it gets and the `MQTT` filter will output the image as a base64 encoded jpg and the metadata that came with the frame to an mqtt topic.
+The `Util` filter will just log what it gets and the `MQTT Bridge` filter will output the image as a base64 encoded jpg and the metadata that came with the frame to an mqtt topic.
 Needless to say you must have an MQTT broker running.
 You can view the MQTT output with something like [MQTT explorer](https://mqtt-explorer.com/).
-Note that in the `Util` filter we subscribe to the `main` topic which comes from the first video and a special hidden `_metrics` topic which has some runtime metrics from the `VideoIn` filter.
+Note that in the `Util` filter we subscribe to the `main` topic which comes from the first video and a special hidden `_metrics` topic which has some runtime metrics from the `Video Source` filter.
 The script will terminate when the first video finishes.

     from openfilter.filter_runtime.filter import Filter
     from openfilter.filter_runtime.filters.mqtt_out import MQTTOut